 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

 The question “do I need a visa to enter Croatia” is asked of me often.
-Answering this for each individual is tricky as the circumstances, and reasons for entering Croatia will determine if you need a visa to travel to Croatia.
-Plus Other factors like, do you have Croatian family or do you plan to work in Croatia will also alter the answer.
+Answering this for each individual is tricky as the circumstances and reasons for entering Croatia will determine if you need a visa to travel to Croatia.
+Plus other factors like, do you have a Croatian family or do you plan to work in Croatia will also alter the answer.